weblicht/curb/src/components/APIWrapper/README.md

 interacting with the backend API for Germanet data.
-Given a component for rendering some data (typically a [DataContainer](../DataContainer)), it returns a component which will emit a Redux action to fetch that data from the API when the data is not yet present.
+Given a component for rendering some data (typically a [DataContainer](../DataContainer)), it returns a component which will emit a Redux action to query that data from the API when the data is not yet present.

 To wrap a component with an API wrapper, you need to define actions